What is SSH? | How to Install and Use SSH Server on Windows 10

 Step 4

 In VMware Virtual Network Editor, you can create VMnet4 or a new VMnet.
-Check that the VMnet4 adapter card is set to Bridged.
+Check that you have set the VMnet4 adapter card to Bridged.

 VMnet / Bridged